Libensemble/libensemble/docs/platforms/perlmutter.rst

     python libe_calling_script.py --comms local --nworkers 5

 .. note::
-    Any modules loaded and environment variables (including conda environments) are inherited by the job on Perlmutter.
+    Any loaded modules and environment variables (including conda environments) are inherited by the job on Perlmutter.
 This is assumed in this example.

-This example has the following line in the calling script, so that the node is divided into 4 resource sets (the generator does not use resources):
+This example calling script has the following line so the node is divided into four resource sets (the example generator does not need dedicated resources):

 .. code-block:: python